Whiskey09/Whiskey09/README.md

 The potential of decentralized technologies and blockchain to revolutionize various industries has drawn me to Web3.
 I'm at the beginning of my journey, learning about blockchain basics, smart contracts, and how decentralized applications (dApps) are built and function.
 - ## 🤝 Let's Connect
 I'm eager to connect with other tech enthusiasts and professionals.
-Feel free to reach out to me here on GitHub or through [Your LinkedIn Profile or other social media link].
+Feel free to reach out to me here on GitHub or through [https://twitter.com/xtanmaysays].

 Thank you for visiting my profile, and I hope to interact with many of you!